catwalkghost/device-orientation-split/README.md

 Works in Safari on iOS 13+.

 ## Notes
+This is work in progress.

-In order for the main function — `getAccelerometer()` — to work, it needs to be bound to a real `onClick` event
+In order for the main function — `getAccelerometer()` — to work, it needs to be bound to a real `onClick` event.

+May need adjustment to work properly in landscape mode.